src-d/blog/content/post/idsplit.md

 outcome is the ground truth split points.
 That gives us about 50 million training examples for free.

-Of course, as was already said above, some of the heuritical splits are not enough, so our ML models are going to be trained on noisy labels.
+Of course, as was already said above, some of the heuristical splits are not enough, so our ML models are going to be trained on noisy labels.
 However, we can overcome this limitation by bootstrapping the dataset and training several generations of the same model - in other words, refining the training examples at each iteration